 A more effective approach

 Traditional snap traps are old technology and don’t help solve the challenges outlined here.
 Solving your rodent problem needs a new approach.

 Self-resetting traps, such as our Goodnature® A24 Rat & Mouse Trap, do solve these potential problems.

 The A24 Trap automatically resets itself after every CO2-powered shot.
 Each CO2 canister fires the trap’s piston 24 times, eradicating 24 rats or mice without the need to check the trap, re-bait it, or reset it between strikes.
 What happens to the dead pests, you ask?
 Set outside the majority of dead mice are scavenged by other rats, cats or birds of prey.
 However, when set inside, dead rats and mice should be removed every few days.

-Finally, the A24 is a certified humane trap, which means the A24 Trap kills rats instantly.
+Finally, the A24 is a quick-kill trap, which means the A24 Trap kills rats instantly.